charlesrostad/demo/README.md

-# Copy and paste the following to ad behaviour to the demo-dummy:
+# Copy and paste the following to add behaviour to the demo-dummy:

     hoodie.store.on('add:task', function(object) {